The tune we hear most in the United States, here played on lyre with a guitar pick. Happy new year!

 Deck the Halls on 2 Lyres

 2 steel strung lyres play a double-strung arrangement.
-It’s a video file, but there is only sound.
-Also, the tuning is a little off, because I had just gotten the second lyre.
+The tuning is a little off, because I just received the second lyre and tuned it for the first time.

 And a second arrangement with the same lyres, but with better tuning and a different left hand.